Maoman1/maoBouldersBegone/README.md

 - Avoid mass-deleting scene objects without filtering types
 - Any large mods that affect scene loading should try to preserve late-stage hooks (e.g., camera movement or HUD loading) for the automatic trigger.

+## Known Issues

+- Boulders will occasionally reappear again.
+Just press F8 when this happens for now, I'll see about detecting and negating this effect later.

+- TLDR: Boulders far away from where you load into the world will still be visible and you must press F8 to get rid of them.
+- This mod deletes the visuals of all spawned boulders **once** upon loading into the world, then deletes the collision boxes repeatedly every few seconds because they are streamed in dyanmically by the terrain handler (they kept respawning).
+What this means is that the collision box of a given boulder will always be deleted, but if the boulder was not close enough to your player character when you loaded the world, then it will remain visually.
+In other words, if you load at point A, then run way across the map to point Z, you will SEE a bunch of boulders, but they won't have collision boxes.
+Just press F8 to remove them visually at any time.
+This is not automatic because there is a noticeable hitch in the game when it happens, and I didn't want people blaming my mod for making their game "lag."

 ## Timer-Based Trigger

 Because ASKA loads a full world and character model in the main menu, I could not find a clean way to detect when the player is actually in world.
 Thus, the "automatic" activation is a simple timer: after you click load game, it waits 10 seconds, then triggers the mod.
 This works out to be about one second after I load into the world in my game.
 On slower computers, the load screen *should* halt the process from finishing until the world loads, even if the timer runs out mid-load.
 If you have any problems, simply press F6 to trigger the mod manually.